 Life is full of unexpected twists.
 No rhyme or reason why they happen, but their impact is often unbearable: like when a healthy 82-year-old woman suffers two strokes in the course of a week.
 I found out the news via phone before my final exams.
 I was an hour away and felt helpless and heartbroken.
 It was hard to focus when all I could think about was her in a hospital bed.

 She is my greatest role model.
 Her selflessness, strength, and thirst for life are two things I aspire to have.
 She shines when it comes to spreading joy and love to those around her.
 When I heard the news, the shock prevented the reality for setting in until the next day.
 The truth: she wouldn’t be at my college graduation and the strokes’ impact would change her life and ours.

-My family has been doing their best to keep me in the loop, but I still feel completely lost and helpless.
-I’m not there, and I don’t have the ability to do anything to help her recover.
-I’ve been asked if I’m going to see her and urging me to do so, but the thing is… I can’t.
-Because if I see her, the reality of this entire situation is confirmed – she is a stroke victim who can’t speak and can’t swallow.
-She is the ghost of a woman who always wore lipstick and had her hair done perfectly; who spoke in a soft, calming voice and who gave the most comforting hugs.
-If I went and saw her now my heart would break even more than it already has.
-Seeing her, lying there grunting the words she so wishes she could speak would only worsen my heartache.
+My family has been doing their best to keep me in the loop, but I still feel disconnected.
+People have urged me to go see her, but I just can’t do it.
+If I see her, a reality is confirmed – she’s a stroke victim who can’t speak or swallow.
+She’s the ghost of a woman who always wore lipstick and had her hair done; who spoke in a soft voice and gave comforting hugs.
+If I saw her now, my heartache would only worsen.